-A competitor who scores 9 sec or more, for women: 11 sec or more, male juniors 13 sec and female juniors 15 sec including penalties, in the first jump is not qualified for the following rounds; he is classified in the fifth and last part of the ranking list.
+A competitor who scores 9 sec or more, for women: 11 sec or more, including penalties, in the first jump is not qualified for the following rounds; he is classified in the fifth and last part of the ranking list.

-A competitor who scores a total of 17 sec or more, for women: 20 sec or more, male juniors 25 sec and female juniors 29 sec including penalties, after the second jump is not qualified for the third round; he is classified in the fourth part of the ranking list.
+A competitor who scores a total of 17 sec or more, for women: 20 sec or more, including penalties, after the second jump is not qualified for the third round; he is classified in the fourth part of the ranking list.
 The minimum number for entry to second and third round is the same as semi-final (min.
 16).